2023: Utomi challenges INEC to distribute 9.3m PVCs in its coffers

-Leader of the National Coalition Front NCFront and Convener of the Big Tent coalition of Political Parties, Social Movements and Civil Society organizations, Professor Pat Utomi has protested against what he described as the non-distribution of Permanent Voter Cards PVCs in the coffers of the Independent National Electoral Commission INEC, alleging that at least 9.3 million such cards are lying idle in the commission’s offices.
+Leader of the National Coalition Front NCFront and convener of the Big Tent coalition of Political Parties, Social Movements and Civil Society organizations, Professor Pat Utomi, has protested against what he described as the non-distribution of Permanent Voter Cards PVCs in the coffers of the Independent National Electoral Commission INEC, alleging that at least 9.3 million such cards were lying idle in the commission’s offices.

 Most PVCs ready for collection

-In a swift reaction, INEC disclosed that most of the PVCs were ready for collection and that the number of Nigerians who have collected their cards are more than those who have not.
+In a swift reaction, INEC disclosed that most of the PVCs were ready for collection, adding that the number of Nigerians who had collected their cards were more than those yet to do so.

-Chief Press Secretary CPS to the INEC Chairman, Mr Rotimi Oyekanmi told Vanguard that it is the duty of registered voters to collected their cards in persons and not by proxies.
+Chief Press Secretary CPS to the INEC Chairman, Mr Rotimi Oyekanmi, told Vanguard that it is the duty of registered voters to collect their cards in persons and not by proxies.

 “Every registered voter has an obligation to collect his or her Permanent Voter’s Card in person.
 The PVC cannot be collected by proxy and there is a reason for that.